FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Proposed Method

 \subsubsection{Cropping Module}

 To focus on human actions, our cropping mechanism extracts the region that encompasses all detected people in each frame to guide the network, based on the observation that violent incidents typically involve multiple individuals.
-More details on this are discussed in Section \ref{sec:crop} of supplementary material.
-This approach, also adopted in CUE-Net~\cite{cue-net}, enhances the model’s ability to accurately identify violent behavior as evident in the ablation study.
+This approach enhances the model’s ability to accurately identify violent behavior as evident in the ablation study.